h2oai/h2o-world-2014-training/tutorials/advanced/higgs/higgs.R.md

                      validation=valid_hex, input_dropout_ratio=0, hidden_dropout_ratios=c(0.2,0.1,0.1,0),
                      l1=1e-5, l2=1e-5, epochs=20, hidden=c(200,200,200,200))

-###### With this computationally slightly more expensive Deep Learning model, we achieve training/validation AUCs of around 0.78/0.72, a nice boost over the simple models above.
+###### With this computationally slightly more expensive Deep Learning model, we achieve a nice boost over the simple models above: `AUC =  0.7245833 (on validation)`

-#####`AUC =  0.7830957 (on train)`
-#####`AUC =  0.7245833 (on validation)`

 ###Voila!
 #####We were able to show that H2O Deep Learning can create great models where automatic non-linear derived feature generation is required.

-######Please note that this tutorial was on a small subsample (<1%) of the original dataset, and results do not trivially extend to the full dataset.
+#####Please note that this tutorial was on a small subsample (<1%) of the original dataset, and results do not trivially extend to the full dataset.
 Previous results by H2O Deep Learning on the full dataset (training on 10M rows, validation on 500k rows, testing on 500k rows) agree with a recently published Nature paper on using [Deep Learning for Higgs particle detection](http://www.slideshare.net/0xdata/how-to-win-data-science-competitions-with-deep-learning/33), where 5-layer H2O Deep Learning models have achieved a test set AUC value of 0.869.
 We would love to hear about your best models!

 #### More information can be found in the [H2O Deep Learning booklet](https://t.co/kWzyFMGJ2S) and in our [slides](http://www.slideshare.net/0xdata/presentations).